List of Billboard Adult Contemporary number ones of 1980

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1980, 20 songs topped the chart, based on playlists submitted by radio stations.
+In 1980, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1980 was published under the title Adult Contemporary, has undergone various name changes during its history but has again been published as Adult Contemporary since 1996.
+In 1980, 20 songs topped the chart based on playlists submitted by radio stations.